 A spinal cord or dorsal column stimulator should be considered for chronic intractable pain when other treatment options have failed to provide adequate pain relief.
 If a spinal cord or dorsal column stimulator is recommended by the customer's treating physician, the VR counselor:

 obtains a psychological evaluation and has the report reviewed by the treating physician;

+consults with the VR Manager;

-obtains medical director approval to proceed with trial placement; and
+obtains state medical director approval to proceed with trial placement; and

 if the trial placement is successful in reducing the customer's pain, proceeds with the permanent placement of the spinal cord or dorsal column stimulator.